prom3theu5/aspirational-manifests/docs/Writerside/topics/Generate-Command.md

 Your manifests will be in the `%output-dir%` directory by default.

+## Compose

-The output format of the manifest can also be changed to docker compose to generate a lightweight deployment.
+The output format of the manifest can also be changed to compose to generate a lightweight deployment (docker/podman compose).
 Secrets are not yet supported in docker compose mode.
 To generate a docker compose deployment, run: